pingcap/docs-cn/develop/dev-guide-build-cluster-in-cloud.md

     > **Note:**
     >
-    > For [Developer Tier clusters](https://docs.pingcap.com/tidbcloud/select-cluster-tier#developer-tier), when you connect to your cluster, you must include the prefix for your cluster in the user name and wrap the name with quotation marks.
+    > For [Serverless Tier clusters](https://docs.pingcap.com/tidbcloud/select-cluster-tier#serverless-tier), when you connect to your cluster, you must include the prefix for your cluster in the user name and wrap the name with quotation marks.
 For more information, see [User name prefix](https://docs.pingcap.com/tidbcloud/select-cluster-tier#user-name-prefix).

     </CustomContent>